sombriks/sombriks-hq/src/blog/0059-devops-tools-fedora-39-setup.md

 ```

 The cool thing about k3s is it comes with metrics and a [ingress controller][17]
 out of the box, so you don't have to install one.
-You can see what els comes
+You can see what else comes
 bundled with k3s [here][18].

 ### ~/.kube/config